pingcap/docs-cn/tune-tikv-thread-performance.md

 ## Thread pool introduction

-In TiKV 4.0, the TiKV thread pool is mainly composed of gRPC, Scheduler, UnifyReadPool, Raftstore, Apply, RocksDB, and some scheduled tasks and detection components that do not consume much CPU.
+The TiKV thread pool is mainly composed of gRPC, Scheduler, UnifyReadPool, Raftstore, Apply, RocksDB, and some scheduled tasks and detection components that do not consume much CPU.
 This document mainly introduces a few CPU-intensive thread pools that affect the performance of read and write requests.

 * The gRPC thread pool: it handles all network requests and forwards requests of different task types to different thread pools.